-Storyboards in Filmmaking
+Storyboards in Filmmaking [FREE STORYBOARD TEMPLATE]

 A Storyboard is like comics; a collection of images telling a story.
-It is a part of the Pre-production process in the filmmaking, where the Director and his team visualize the scenes and shots as per the script, and draws them on a paper or computer.
+It is a part of the Pre-production process in filmmaking, where the Director and his team visualize the scenes and shots as per the script, and draws them on a paper or computer.
 Storyboard then helps everyone in the film team like Cinematographer, Gaffer, Makeup Artists, Costumes, Art Director, Producer, Location managers etc to exactly know what the scene is going to be like and what are the things required in that scene.

 When we come across an intriguing narrative, we begin imagining the scenario in vivid colors and moving images.
 A simple idea can turn into an elaborate output of various elements combined to form an illustration.
-Nowadays, novels and essays written by classical writers and modern authors are molded by directors to become motion pictures—The Hunger Games, Romeo and Juliet, and Murder on the Orient Express and much more.
+Nowadays, novels and essays written by classical writers and modern authors are moulded by directors to become motion pictures—The Hunger Games, Romeo and Juliet, Murder on the Orient Express and much more.
 In achieving the goal of delivering a decent film for viewers, directors and producers have different tools at their disposal.
 Besides Shot Lists, scripts, and artists, they also need a storyboard.

 ‘Storyboard your film for better execution’

 How relevant is storyboarding your film for Pre-Production is one of the many subjects being taught at the Discover Cinema Programme of the Indian Film Institute in its online Film Production Course.

 The most important thing for Cinematographers is to follow the Director’s vision, to understand the story, the dramatic elements, requirements, pace, texture, canvas and create lighting, camera angles, and movements in sync with the briefings.
 Storyboards are a big help in the process.
 The Cinematographer, however, must also watch rehearsals with actors to get clarity.